abelsj60/lexical-401/lined-code-node/v1/README.md

 Note: `.insertInto` uses `setBlocksType_experimental`, which in turn uses `.replace`.  `.replace` doesn't seem to expect the `TextNodes` in an `ElementNode` to change on replacement.
 This generally causes Lexical to lose the `selection` when running `.replace` with the `LinedCodeNode`.

-Don't worry, though!
+Don't worry!
 You dont need to do anything. `.insertInto` already updates the `selection` manually.
-But it's just worth knowing about the problem in case you want to customize the `LinedCodeNode` package for yourself.
+But it's worth knowing about the problem in case you want to customize the `LinedCodeNode` package for yourself.

 ### Block transforms